Confirm

 Chief Bancassurance Officer

-Sean is responsible in driving our bancassurance partnership with DBS to greater heights, and renewing/ establishing new partnerships for Manulife.
-Sean will also champion the transformation and digitisation efforts to strengthen our bancassurance capabilities; enabling best-in-class customer experiences with holistic health & protection, retirement and other financial solutions offerings to help more people make every day better.
+Leah is responsible for accelerating our bancassurance partnership with DBS and delivering business growth for Manulife Singapore.
+Leah will also champion transformation and digitisation efforts to strengthen our bancassurance capabilities; enabling best-in-class customer experiences with holistic health & protection, retirement, and other financial solutions offerings to help more people make every day better.

 Mark Czajkowski